 Maggie was all alone with no place to go when she became a teenage mom.
 Today, Maggie and her children are self-sufficient.
 They’re happy, healthy and excited about what the future has to offer.
 All thanks to generous donors like you.
 Because of a matching $50,000 grant, your donation will go twice as far, helping families like Maggie's find HOPE.

-We’re committed to providing hope.
+We’re a local, independent, faith-based nonprofit committed to providing hope.
 We’ve been doing it since 1972.
-Our services for poor and homeless families extend throughout Tampa Bay.
+Our services for poor and homeless families are here in Tampa Bay.
 Learn more or keep reading to see how you can change lives.

 We’ll keep you updated about how to help poor and homeless people in your community.

 Thank you to the 1,000 community leaders who joined us at our Bridge Builders event.
 You showed Tampa Bay what HOPE looks like.
 See More